 First things first though, you have to get them through the door.

-Tips to increase your corporate hotel bookings
+Tips to increase your corporate transient hotel guest bookings

 Putting your hotel in front of as many eyes as possible is a good initial step.
-A global distribution system (GDS) is an extremely popular method of booking for corporate companies and travellers.
+A global distribution system (GDS) is an extremely popular method of booking for corporate companies and travelers.
 The ability to link with hotels, flights, and car rentals in one simple interface makes it the perfect platform for that neverending need of convenience.
 Properties can offer guests better value by combining accommodation, transport, and other travel plans into one rate.
-This is always attractive to business travellers.
+This is always attractive to business travelers.

 A GDS will also give you the following benefits:

 - A single point of entry to thousands of travel agents across the world

 - Access non-traditional booking agents for last-minute stays